 These oven-baked garlic french fries are so crispy and delicious!
 They are topped with fresh garlic and parsley for a savory, delicious side.

 These are my favorite homemade fries, but let’s be clear – these are not an attempt to replicate those deliciously crispy and greasy fast food fries that are so, so good.
 This is a happy compromise between a typical french fry (less mess) and a baked wedge fry (thick and satisfying).
-Then we top these oven-baked fries off with some raw garlic and parsley, and serve it with a savory ketchup for dipping.
-The french fries not only taste great, but look great too, with the parsley brightening up a typically brown plate of fried food.
+Then we top these oven-baked garlic fries off with some raw garlic and parsley, and serve it with a savory ketchup for dipping.
+The garlic french fries not only taste great, but look great too, with the parsley brightening up a typically brown plate of fried food.

 - Garlic cloves

 How to keep the french fries from sticking to the pan: